A new practical framework for the stability analysis of perturbed saddle-point problems and applications: Applications of the framework

-In this section we consider several mixed variational problems arising in the context of modeling flow in and deformation of porous media.
-All examples except the { first two} are based on different formulations of Biot's consolidation model.
+In this section four different classes of problems are analyzed by means of the proposed framework demonstrating its versatility and ease of application.
 Here, we use bold letters to denote vector-valued functions and the spaces to which they belong which means that we identify certain non-bold symbols from the abstract framework in the previous section with bold symbols, e.g., $v = \bv$.
-To prove stability of these formulations, we assume that proper boundary conditions are imposed and the following classical inf-sup conditions, see~\cite{Brezzi1974}, also \cite{Brezzi1991mixed,Boffi2013mixed}, for the pairs of spaces $(\bV,Q)$ hold, i.e., there exist constants $\beta_d$ and $\beta_s$ such that
+To prove stability of the exemplified mixed variational formulations, we assume that proper boundary conditions are imposed.
+In certain cases, we will also make use of the following classical inf-sup conditions, see~\cite{Brezzi1974}, also \cite{Brezzi1991mixed,Boffi2013mixed}, for the pairs of spaces $(\bV,Q)$: there exist constants $\beta_d$ and $\beta_s$ such that

-where the norms $\Vert \cdot \Vert_{\rm div}$, $\Vert \cdot\Vert_1$ and $\Vert \cdot \Vert$ denote the standard $H({\rm div})$, $H^1$ and $L^2$ norms and $(\cdot,\cdot)$ is the $L^2$-inner product.
+where the norms $\Vert \cdot \Vert_{\rm div}$, $\Vert \cdot\Vert_1$ and $\Vert \cdot \Vert$ denote the standard $\boldsymbol H({\rm div})$, $\boldsymbol H^1$ and $L^2$ norms and $(\cdot,\cdot)$ is the $L^2$-inner product.